Search Icon

 After teeth whitening procedures, people can have more white and shiny teeth.

-During the teeth whitening procedure, a whitening gel is applied to the surface of the teeth.
+During this procedure, a whitening gel is applied to the surface of the teeth.
 This gel is then activated using a specialized light or laser, which accelerates the whitening process.
 The entire treatment typically takes about an hour, and most patients experience no discomfort.
-Teeth whitening should be performed in professional dental clinics to ensure safety and optimal results.
+Whitening should be performed in professional dental clinics to ensure safety and optimal results.

 Is There Any Harm in Teeth Whitening?